cellchip/kai/README.md

 ### United Aid Net: Cash Withdrawal With FaceID

-In recent years, ABC and many other banks in China have started to adopt facial recognition technology.
+In recent years, our bank and many other banks in China have started to adopt facial recognition technology.
 At present, around 12,000 of ABC’s ATMs use facial recognition to withdraw cash, and the daily transaction volume has reached to 25,000.
 However, this still hasn’t solved the four pain points above, because people can’t withdraw cash from their relative’s accounts if their bank cards are issued by different banks or if they are in foreign countries.
 To address this issue, ABC has developed the United Aid Net (UAN) solution as part of the [Call for Code](https://callforcode.org/) challenge.
 Based on facial recognition, the UAN allows temporary shared financial services among family members or friends during disasters.

 <br>
 <div align=center><img width="531" height="300" title="Cash Withdrawal With FaceID" src="https://github.com/cellchip/uan/blob/master/resources/幻灯片4.PNG"/></div>